 Ecological Effects of Eutrophication

-The primary adverse effects of eutrophication on aquatic bodies include a decrease in biodiversity, increase in toxicity of the water body, and change in species dominance.
-Some more important effects of this process are listed below.
+Primarily, the adverse effects of eutrophication on aquatic bodies include a decrease in biodiversity, increase in toxicity of the water body, and change in species dominance.
+Some other important effects of this process are listed below.

 - Gelatinous zooplankton blooms fast in these waters.

-- Increased biomass of epiphytic and benthic algae can be observed.
+- Increased biomass of epiphytic and benthic algae can be observed in eutrophic waters.

 - Significant changes arise in the species composition of macrophytes and the biomass.

-- The water body develops a bad smell and color, and its treatment becomes difficult.
+- The water loses its transparency and develops a bad smell and color.
+The treatment of this water becomes difficult.

 - Depletion of dissolved oxygen in the water body.

-- Lowering of the populations of shellfish and harvestable fish.
+- The populations of shellfish and harvestable fish are lowered.

 - The aesthetic value of the water body diminishes significantly.